zpostfacto/vjson/README.md

 # Really?
 Another JSON parser?

-Our biggest complaint with other JSON parsers is how tedius it can be to write code to load up a file.
+Our biggest complaint with other JSON libs is how tedius it can be to write code to load up a file.
 Specifically:

 - Accessing elements of arrays/maps that are missing or the wrong type